tsgates/arch-wiki-markdown/wiki/All_Mouse_Buttons_Working.md

-Thumb Buttons - Forward and Back
+Thumb Buttons - forward and back

 Note: The following maybe redundant depending on whether xev detects all your mouse buttons correctly (functions can be mapped on a per-app